 The winter is when large proportions of the bat population can die, as Alaska usually experiences long winters.

-Most bats migrate to more favorable areas where they can get enough food to survive.
-The cold weather usually causes a massive decline in the numbers of bats that are too unfit for migration.
+Most bats migrate to more favorable areas to get enough food to survive.
+The cold weather usually causes a massive decline in the number of bats that are too unfit for migration.

 The fungus is spread by contact with other bats when clustered in their hibernaculum.
 The disease is said to have killed millions of bats over the past few decades.

-Bats don’t have a specific ecological niche, and they are found everywhere in Alaska.
+Bats don’t have a specific ecological niche and are found everywhere in Alaska.
 They are primarily found in caves, mineshafts, forests, and waterways.

 Bats can spread diseases such as rabies and should not be handled.